Seagate/cortx-prvsnr/api/python/README.md

 ```

 where `username` is a name of the user that is added to `prvsnrusers` group.
-So you should either add and existent user to that group or create new one and
+So you should either add an existent user to that group or create a new one and
-pass his name along with his password to `auth_init`.
+pass their name along with their password to `auth_init`.

 ## API